nyamburamburu-cloud/dsc-v3-tableau-dashboard-basics/README.md

 <br>

 ## Objects Card
 Objects are components that can be incorporated into your dashboard to add additional functionality, customization, and interactivity.
+The primary objects we will use in this module are **Horizontal Containers** and **Vertical Containers**.

 Let's discuss a few of them using the labeled image below.

-__Keep in Mind__: __Ask Data__ (10), __Data Story__ (11), and __Extension__ (12), are not available with Tableau Public.
-If you would like to research their uses, you can look through the documentation on the <a src="https://www.tableau.com/" target="blank">Tableau Website</a>

 <div>
     <center>